zwang695/alexa-skills-list/skills/B01DKH76EC/README.md

 * *Alexa, start pilates class and begin*

-This Skill will guide you through a Pilates sequence of exercises.
-If you are familiar with Pilates it will be a joy to have Alexa teach you a Pilates class.
-The class is a Basic Beginner Pilates Class and it lasts about 20-30 minutes long.
-All you need for this class is a Pilates mat and the wiliness to feel great!
-To learn more about Pilates exercies and take a variety of Pilates class including video classes, visit ALotOfPilates.com
+Take Pilates classes with Alexa.
+All you need to get started is a Pilates mat and about 10-20 minutes of your time.
+You don't need any equipment for these classes.
+The classes are primarily based on the classical Pilates mat sequences.
+Alexa knows a variety of Pilates sequences, so it won’t get boring.
+Say ‘Alexa, start pilates class’, and let Alexa guide you through an enjoyable Pilates experience.
+To learn more about Pilates exercises and take a variety of Pilates classes, visit ALotOfPilates.com

 ***